MicrosoftDocs/entra-docs/docs/identity/devices/device-self-setup-macos-pssoe.md

 ms.reviewer: brianmel
 ---

-# Use Company Portal to setup a Mac device with macOS Platform Single Sign-On (preview)
+# Use Company Portal to set up a Mac device with macOS Platform Single Sign-On (preview)

 You can set up a new Mac device with the macOS Platform Single Sign-On (PSSO) using Company Portal.
 There are two workflows that are supported with Company Portal, Intune MDM enrollment with Microsoft Entra Join and Just In Time Rendering.